 The Thursday before the trip (or the Wednesday on a Friday long-weekend) we all meet at the ANUSC gear shed.
-This is the tastefully decorated green double garage next to the white sports pavilion on North Oval (across Barry Drive from the Sport and Recreation Association).
+This is the tastefully decorated green double garage next to the white sports pavilion on North Oval (more details on the Gear Issue & Return page).
 Here you can pick up any club gear you need (we have tanks, regs, BC’s and some weight belts), and find out more details of where we are going to stay, where and when we will meet at the coast, and we’ll try and sort out lifts for those people who need them.
 If you’ve been paired up with someone else for a lift, it is now up to both of you to arrange the finer details of getting yourself and your gear down to the coast.

 At the Coast

 When down at the coast we typically camp.
 This will mean that you will need a tent and something to sleep on or in (eg a sleeping bag and a foam mat).
 If you need to hire camping gear, the ANU Mountaineering Club is a good source, and the club has a couple of tents.
 You don’t have to bring camping stoves unless you wish to, although many of us do.
 (You will be able to beg some boiling water from someone for a hot drink.)
 As we usually need to go to town for air, you will usually be able to get food there.
 Usually at least some of us will go into town for dinner, on a least one of the nights during the weekend.
 However, it is a good idea to bring something for breakfast and maybe snacks for the daytime.
 There are a few other things that you should bring:

 - As we often sit around in a large group at night, a folding chair (~$20) is an excellent investment.